Cartoon Network (Asia): Taiwan

-Japan

-In 1995, Cartoon Network Asia was launched on various CATV systems across Japan along with TNT Asia, STAR TV and many other foreign-owned satellite TV channels across Asia.

-On September 1, 1997, Cartoon Network Asia has launched a separate country-specific feed for Japan called Cartoon Network Japan.
-Broadcasting from Tokyo in both Japanese and English, Cartoon Network Japan became the No. 1 foreign-owned children's channel in Japan.
-During that time, Cartoon Network Japan had signed an exclusive contract with SKY PerfecTV! (formerly PerfecTV!), but it was expired when the channel was launched on the now-defunct DirecTV Japan in December 1997.

 Thailand

 In Thailand, Cartoon Network Asia is available as a part of the TrueVisions cable and satellite services; TrueVisions includes the pan-Asian Cartoon Network in both its Gold and Platinum packages.

-On October 6, 1994, TNT & Cartoon Network Asia was launched on various CATV systems across Thailand along with TNT Asia.
+On October 6, 1994, TNT and Cartoon Network Asia was launched on various CATV systems across Thailand along with TNT Asia.

 Starting in 2009, a Thai audio track for promos and adverts was introduced alongside an official Thai website.

-In February 2018, Cartoon Network Asia, along with CNN International Asia Pacific, was made available on AIS Play.
+In February 2018, Cartoon Network Asia, along with CNN International Asia Pacific, became available on AIS Play.

 Indonesia

 In Indonesia, Cartoon Network Asia is available on First Media Gold and Platinum packages, Transvision Platinum Packages and the IndiKids add-on package on IndiHome.

-Philippines

-Cartoon Network Asia has a country-specific feed for the Philippines since 1995 and it has been available on cable and satellite since October 6, 1994 and is SD.
-It is broadcast in English.
-HD version is Cartoon Network Asia.

-Almost 30 years, Cartoon Network Philippines SD feed has been ceased on major providers like Cignal on August 16, 2025 and has now in 16:9 widescreen format SD Feed & returned on Cartoon Network Asia.

 Vietnam

-In Vietnam, where it was first introduced around 1995, Cartoon Network Asia used to be available in English, but in April 2014, a localized feed was launched.
-The line-up is identical to the pan-Asian version, but the promos are entirely in Vietnamese (In addition, the original programming is either dubbed or has a Vietnamese voice-over), and the local titles of the cartoons are shown on screen, right next to Cartoon Network's logo.
-The Vietnamese feed is available on most cable, IPTV, and Internet TV platforms in Vietnam.
+In Vietnam, where it was first introduced around 1995, Cartoon Network Asia was formerly available in English, but in April 2014, a localized feed was launched.
+The line-up is identical to the pan-Asian version, but the promos are entirely in Vietnamese, in addition, the original programming is either dubbed or has a Vietnamese voice-over, and the local titles of the cartoons are shown on screen, right next to Cartoon Network's logo.
+The Vietnamese feed is available on most cable, IPTV, and streaming platforms in Vietnam.
 Starting in December 2016, a Vietnamese audio track for promos and adverts was introduced.

-During the channel’s breaks, third-party advertisements from Vietnam or promos for other channels (like Warner TV) may be shown.
+During the channel's breaks, third-party advertisements from Vietnam or promos for other channels such as Warner TV may be shown.